davidsowerby/takkan/docs/user-guide/precept-script.md

 The upper part of the structure is really just to support routing, multiple scripts and code management.

-From [Page](#page) onwards it is about producing Widgets, and that process is discussed in more detail in the [Widget Tree](./widget-tree.md) section.
+From [Page](#page) downwards it is about producing Widgets, and that process is discussed in more detail in the [Widget Tree](./widget-tree.md) section.

 ## Version Control